-Menu Item Description S1: <Gas Label> Select this menu item to edit the MODBUS address assigned to the Sensor S1.
-S2: <Gas Label> Select this menu item to edit the MODBUS address assigned to the Sensor S2.
+Menu Item Description Address Select this menu item to edit the MODBUS address.
 Parity Select this menu item to edit the RS485 parity setting.
 Exit Select this menu item to return to the UTx service menu.
 The MODBUS menu item will be selected when the UTx service menu appears.

-4.3.10.2 Transmitter Sensors Settings
+4.3.11.2 Transmitter Sensors Settings